 - A. Provide new products unless specifically required or permitted by Contract Documents. - B. Use of products having any of the following characteristics is not permitted: - 1.
 Made outside the United States, its territories, Canada, or Mexico, unless specified in specifications, on Finish Schedule, or on drawings. - 2.
 Made using or containing CFC's or HCFC's. - 3.
+Containing lead, cadmium, or asbestos. - C. Where other criteria are met, Contractor shall give preference to products that: - 1.
+If used on interior, have lower emissions, as defined in Section 01 61 16. - 2.
+If wet-applied, have lower VOC content, as defined in Section 01 61 16.

-Containing lead, cadmium, or asbestos. - C. Provide interchangeable components by the same manufacture for components being replaced. - D. Wiring Terminations: Provide terminal lugs to match branch circuit conductor quantities, sizes, and materials indicated.
-Size terminal lugs to NFPA 70, include lugs for terminal box. - E. Cord and Plug: Provide minimum 6 foot cord and plug including grounding connector for connection to electric wiring system.
+- D. Provide interchangeable components by the same manufacture for components being replaced. - E. Wiring Terminations: Provide terminal lugs to match branch circuit conductor quantities, sizes, and materials indicated.
+Size terminal lugs to NFPA 70, include lugs for terminal box. - F. Cord and Plug: Provide minimum 6 foot cord and plug including grounding connector for connection to electric wiring system.
 Cord of longer length is specified in individual specification sections.